-Higher Logic Community offers the ability to Syndicate Content.
+Higher Logic Thrive Community (Thrive Community) offers the ability to syndicate content.
 Syndicating content simply means sharing the content of one page with other pages and sites.

 Syndicated content is an exact "replica" — on a target page — of content that is on a source page.
 If content on the source page gets changed, the changes are automatically propagated to any pages on any sites on which that content has been syndicated.